Endeyr/messaging-app/README.md

 # React Messaging App

-This is a simple web messaging application built using React, Vite, Tailwind CSS, and Vitest for the Odin Project course.
+This is a simple web messaging application built using React, Vite, Material UI, and Vitest for the Odin Project course.

 ## Features